-- Access to English/ Mathematics/ Computing all children are entitled to appropriate teaching at their level of understanding. - Teacher Planning Teacher's planning takes into account IEP/IBP targets, the use of specialist equipment or support staff, ensuring that all children are included in all lessons. - Differentiation This is shown on medium term, weekly or daily plans, where appropriate.
-This allows all children to access a lesson, despite of their ability.
-Differentiation may be due to additional support, scaffolded work or different outcome expectations. - Withdrawal Children are withdrawn for various programmes such as Little Wandle Phonics, Play Therapy or Lancashire Reading Partners.
+- English & Mathematics all children are entitled to appropriate teaching at their level of understanding. - Teacher Planning Teacher's planning considers IEP/IBP targets and the use of specialist equipment or support staff, ensuring that all children are included in all lessons. - Differentiation -This allows all children to access a lesson, despite of their ability.
+Differentiation may be due to additional support, scaffolded work, small-step instructions or different outcome expectations. - Withdrawal Children are withdrawn for various interventions such as Little Wandle Phonics, Play Therapy or Lancashire Reading Partners.
 This is planned on a circular programme so that a pupil does not miss the same lesson, core subjects or their favourite subjects. - IEPs in relation to the curriculum These have scaffolded SMART targets and are used to inform teacher planning.
 They enable the Teaching Assistants to support pupils, with clear targets and areas for development. - Resources At Moor Nook we have many fully resourced Learning Resource Rooms where TAs can teach their groups and teachers are able to locate a variety of resources.
 Some resources are also available to each class such as pencil grips and talking postcards.
 I-Pads & Computing technology is available in all classrooms.

 The school's provision mapping allows for the planning and implementation of support for pupils with Special Education Needs and Disabilities.
-Using the expertise within school and outside agencies, when appropriate, Individual Education Plans, Individual Behaviour Plans and Care Plans are prepared and executed for individual children.
+Using the expertise within school and outside agencies/ professionals, when appropriate, Individual Education Plans, Individual Behaviour Plans and Care Plans are prepared and executed for individual children using the assess, plan, do, review cycle.